TuringLang/CoupledHMC.jl/README.md

 See the `research` folder for scripts to reproduce the results.

-You can cite this paper using the Bib-TeX entry below.
+You can cite this paper using the BibTeX entry below.

 ```
 @inproceedings{xu2021couplings,